Michael Cohen Says Reality Winner Needs To Be ‘Immediately Released’

-Michael Cohen, who previously worked as Donald Trump’s personal lawyer, called for the immediate release of Reality Winner on Friday.
+Michael Cohen, who previously worked as former President Donald Trump’s personal lawyer, called for the immediate release of Reality Winner on Friday.

 The comment was a response to a user who suggested Cohen use his new podcast, Mea Culpa, to speak to Winner’s mother about the documentary on her daughter, United States vs. Reality Winner.